 Most clergy are paid a monthly stipend which enables them to exercise ministry without needing to take on another job.
-At the time of writing, the basic monthly cost of a full-time stipend, employer's national insurance and a pension contribution is £3,400° (or £40,800 per annum).
+In 2022, the basic monthly cost of a full-time stipend, employer's national insurance and a pension contribution is £3,273 (or £39,276 per annum).
 In addition, rent-free housing is provided to ensure clergy are able to live within the community they are called to serve.